 Pyramid of Khafre

 I can’t say much about the pyramid as I didn’t go inside, good reason to go back!
 As I mentioned it looks bigger than that of his father Khufu and that’s because it is build on a higher part of the plateau.
-136m high (was 143m), 215m base, 2 211 096 cubic metres and built with white limestone however the base course is of pink granite.
+136m high (was 143m), 215m base, 2 211 096 cubic meters and built with white limestone however the base course is of pink granite.
 There used to be a satellite pyramid on the South side but nothing remains bar a few stones and part of the foundation.
 From the pyramid, not much is left of the approx. 500m causeway leading to Khafre’s temple; massive limestone walls and pillars of once was an integral part of Khafre’s burial complex.
 Out of all the surrounding structures which would have filled this area like an necropolis this is about the best preserved building, no decoration is left but large parts of the skeletal structure does.

 As you follow the Khafre causeway you head straight to the back of the Sphinx; the temple is on the other side just off-centre of its right paw.
 As you go around the Giza Plateau you cannot help but get a regular glimpse of the Sphinx especially as the head peeks out.
 Located in a basin cut our of the bedrock the top of the body (spine of the lion) is about flush with the surrounding plateau.
 Looking at everything else the Ancient Egyptians built I can’t see that the head is original, it’s totally out of proportion for the body.
 What ever the function or reason for the Sphinx a lot of effort went into digging such a huge hole and building this statue/temple/monument.
 Restoration work has been going on for quite some time and the newer stone is very distinguishable, I don’t know if they are planning on restoring the face.
 The nose is missing and so is the beard, the latter is in the British Museum.
 They have closed off the Sphinx so you can’t get close to it but close enough to achieve a childhood dream.